 Regardless of the room, ambiance is key, and the guest bedroom is no exception.
-Make your space feel inviting and cozy with the help of soft lighting and candles to inspire relaxation.
+Make your space feel inviting and cozy with the help of soft lighting and candles (don't forget the matches) to inspire relaxation.
 That's what Elizabeth Lawson did in this bedroom design, with articulating wall sconces and artisan candles right next to the bed.

 8. Let the outside in.